Perlis Road Trip for the ‘Invisible’ Bukit Cenderawasih

 As Malaysia continued to develop post-independence, so did our agriculture.
 Kedah’s rice fields are by this time quite industrial in its landscape.
 Wide open fields stretching right up to the horizon, unbroken by any features.
 Unsurprising, considering the production levels demanded.

 But Perlis is where you should go, if you’re looking for the original idyllic Southeast Asian rural countryside in Malaysia.
 It is perhaps the last state in peninsular Malaysia where the rice field landscape still looks the most like our artists’ illustrations of rural nostalgia.
 Like a Malaysian version of UK family farms, the fields are hedged with living fences, sometimes of trees, with rambling vegetation here and there.
 Buffalo still seen sometimes, slowly roaming.
 Iconic limestone outcrops are scattered across the horizon.

 So it took me a while to reach the vicinity of my best guess for where this limestone hill lookout is.
 There were so many charming landscapes along the way.

-I walked a bit and looked around, but could not readily see anywhere near the cave that might be the start of a hiking trail.
-Besides the blog implied that you could drive up it as well.
-It was impossible with this hill.
-There was no need to look closer.
+I walked a bit around the area, but could not readily see anywhere near the cave that might be the start of a hiking trail.
+Besides, the blog implied that you could drive up the hill as well.
+That was impossible to do with this hill.

 This can’t be the hill.